aruuniima/stellar-actions-II/README.md

 - **`plots/`** contains clean, lightweight scripts that reproduce the final paper figures.

 Please refer to the individual directory READMEs for specifics on running the scripts, input formats, and expected outputs.

+The project requires Python 3.12.1 and several scientific libraries listed in `requirements.txt`.